kento-bushey/UCSD-HPS-Electronics/Notes/LCDWriteup.md

 ## Documentation
 Documentation for the RA8875 library can be found *here*

 In addition, the added method `drawBezier(struct Point start, struct Point, end, struct Point control, tuint_16 color)` draws a bezier curve between two points with the control point controlling the curvture.
-SVG files can be broken down into bezier curves and paths.
+SVG files can be broken down into bezier curves and line segments.